Updated April 20 with a clarification from Rogers, and Nov. 4 with clarifications based on feedback from Ethnic Channels Group.

 Voices (Ethnic Channels Group)

-The proposal: A national service with three regional feeds, plus a potential fourth Quebec feed in partnership with ICI in Montreal.
+The proposal: A national service with three regional feeds (the application hints at a possible fourth in partnership with ICI, but the group tells me it has no such partnership).
 Each video feed will have audio feeds in several languages (10 to start with, and up to 25 by the end of the first licence term).

 The applicant: Ethnic Channels Group is a large ethnic broadcaster internationally, with more than 80 television services in 20 languages, 60 of which are Canadian.
 It owns Zee TV Canada, a Hindi-language channel, and BeIn Sports Canada, an English-language sports channel.
 Most of the services it owns or distributes don’t have broadcasting licences in Canada, and are either exempt or foreign.

 - Two three-hour news programs daily, Monday to Friday that will feature the key issues of the day, using the multiple language feeds.

 - One three-hour program of news segments on Saturday and Sunday mornings

 - A one-hour daily current affairs and cultural magazine show that will be broadcast daily Monday through Friday